 By Dr. Stacy Matthews

 Clear and healthy skin is something we all want, and we commit to measures to achieve and maintain this.
 With the intention of achieving healthy skin, or at least healthy looking skin, many actually unknowingly use products that do the opposite.
 Many cosmetics contain ingredients that hinder skin health.
 These include anything from moisturizes to those that are used as make-up.
 However, many of these products have ingredients that take the skincare journey in an unwanted direction.
+Read more to learn about common skin irritants and how to achieve healthy skin.

 Acne is a skin condition that results when follicles of the skin are clogged with dead skin cells and oil.
 These clogged areas can become infected with bacteria, swell, and lead to pimples.
 Many common skincare products contain ingredients that can make acne worse or cause it by promoting clogged pores.
 A study was reported about skin comedones in women after receiving skin beauty treatments (2).
 One example of a comedogenic ingredient is stearic acid.